Loft conversion cost UK: room-in-roof, dormer and hip-to-gable prices

 Median £4,600 across 4 real prices

-Swapping an old fuse board for a modern consumer unit is a common upgrade, often prompted by a safety concern or a home sale.
+Swapping an old fuse board for a modern consumer unit is a common upgrade, often prompted by a safety concern, an insurance requirement or a home sale.

 Median £573 across 4 real prices

-Underfloor heating is a lovely upgrade, but the cost depends heavily on which type you choose and whether it goes into a new build or a retrofit.
+Underfloor heating is a lovely upgrade, but what you pay depends heavily on which type you choose and whether it goes into a new build or a retrofit.

 Median £1,100 across 3 real prices